darkskyapp/translations/README.md

 *   "drizzle starting in 15 minutes"

-Generally speaking, numbers and strings represent specific terms, while arrays represent structure compositions of those terms (with the first element in that array representing the *type* of composition).
+Generally speaking, numbers and strings represent specific terms, while arrays represent templates dependent upon some number of arguments (with the first element in that array representing the form of the template).
 For example, in the sentence above, `"light-wind"` represents the English term "breezy", `"light-clouds"` represents the English term "partly cloudy", and the array `["and", X, Y]` represents the English phrase "X and Y".

 In this way, the meaning (in English) of any given (machine-readable) expression is intended to be fairly intuitive.
-However, a full list of terms and structural compositions is given below in Appendix A anyway.
+However, a complete description of the input format is given below in Appendix A anyway.

 [8]: https://en.wikipedia.org/wiki/S-expression